araobp/ultrasonic-communication/README.md

 I _guess_ Chirp modulation might be suitable for ultrasonic communications in a noisy environment.
 No proof yet.
 ### Chirp modulation

+Spectrum is spread out, so power of each frequency is weak:

 ![Chirp](./doc/Chirp.jpg)

 ### Chirp de-modulation